bmarkowitz/nhl-api-cli/README.md

 - View basic info for team's previous game
 - View basic info for team's next game
 - View a team's current active roster
+- Search for an active player in the league

 ## Short-Term Features
 - Access a list of all teams